Reckless Driving in Florida means driving a motor vehicle without regard to your surroundings and the danger that you could potentially cause.

 The consequences of reckless driving become a lot more severe when a defendant’s reckless driving causes harm to another person or property.

-Misdemeanor Reckless Driving occurs when reckless driving causes damage to property.
-The charge is a first-degree misdemeanor.
-Misdemeanor reckless driving carries a penalty of up to one year in prison and fines of up to $1,000.
+When reckless driving causes damage to property the charge is a first-degree misdemeanor carrying a penalty of up to one year in jail and a fine of up to $1,000.

 Moreover, a reckless driving conviction along with alcohol consumption creates a different set of potential issues.
 If the court has reason to believe that alcohol or drug use was involved, the court will require a defendant to complete a DUI substance abuse education course and evaluation.
-A different name for this violation is “Wet Reckless” plea bargain.
+A different name for this violation is “Wet Reckless.”

 Civil Liability for Reckless Driving - If a defendant has been convicted of reckless driving and causes damage to another’s property, the defendant may be subject to civil liability for that damage.

 Furthermore, while people often confuse reckless driving, with careless driving, there is a significant difference between the two.
-Reckless driving under Florida Statute §316.192 carries criminal liability.
-Careless driving, on the other hand, is the civil counterpart.
+Reckless driving under Florida Statute §316.192 is a criminal offense.
+Careless driving, on the other hand, is the civil infraction.

 Florida Statute §316.1925 explains that any person driving on the highways or streets of the State of Florida shall drive in a reasonably prudent manner, with regard to the nature of the streets, traffic, etc…, so that the driver does not cause injury to others or property damage.
 Careless driving is considered a moving violation.